 Do cows grieve for their calf once it is removed?

-Taking into account current scientific debate, it is likely animals experience some level of emotional thought.
-If we consider grief, we clearly see animals behaving differently at times of change including loss.
-To what level they experience it, feel it and the memory they hold of the loss is unclear and open to discussion.1
+The question of whether cows grieve for their calves remains open to scientific debate, and we do not yet have a definitive answer.
+Current research suggests that animals may experience some level of emotional thought, and we observe different behaviours in animals during times of change, including loss.
+However, To what level they experience it, feel it and the memory they hold of the loss is unclear and open to discussion.1

 Early separation after birth, of the cow and calf, is currently the recommendation given to Australian dairy farmers by veterinarians and animal health advisors.
 It is based on the best scientific knowledge currently available.
 One of its objectives is to minimise stress on the cow and calf.
 Researchers have measured indicators of stress and found that early separation, before the calf is 24 hours old, creates less stress for cows than later weaning.2